 Film and performance criticism, Shakespeare, globalization, translation studies, modern China and Taiwan, Chinese and Sinophone literature and drama, literary theory, diaspora studies, digital humanities

-Alexander Huang teaches and writes extensively about cultural globalization.
-At GW he is also affiliated with the Sigur Center for Asian Studies.
-His book Chinese Shakespeares: Two Centuries of Cultural Exchange (Columbia University Press), a study of the interactions between ideas of "Shakespeare" and "China" in fiction, film, and theatre in an age of globalization.
+Alexa (Alex) Huang teaches and writes extensively about cultural globalization.
+At GW she is also affiliated with the Sigur Center for Asian Studies.
+Her first book, Chinese Shakespeares: Two Centuries of Cultural Exchange (Columbia University Press), is a study of the interactions between ideas of "Shakespeare" and "China" in fiction, film, and theatre in an age of globalization.
 The book received the Modern Language Association's (MLA) Aldo and Jeanne Scaglione Prize, the Colleagues' Choice Award of the International Convention for Asian Scholars (ICAS), and an honorable mention of New York University's Joe A. Callaway Prize for the Best Book on Drama or Theatre.

 Part of her work focuses on racial and national histories that connect imaginative writing to performances on stage and on screen, which led to the publications of Shakespeare in Hollywood, Asia and Cyberspace (Purdue University Press; co-edited) and Class, Boundary and Social Discourse in the Renaissance (co-edited).
 She has also contributed to MLQ: Modern Language Quarterly, Shakespeare Survey, Shakespeare Bulletin, Theatre Journal, Shakespeare, China Review International, Comparative Literature Studies, Archiv für das Studium der neueren Sprachen und Literaturen, World Literature Today, and Asian Theatre Journal, among other peer-reviewed journals and books.